tldr-pages/tldr/pages/common/dust.md

 `dust -r`

-- Ignore all files and directories with the name 'ignore':
+- Ignore all files and directories with a specific name:

 `dust -X ignore`